Bloom-host/BloomDocs/docs/plugins/luckperms.md

 To begin, simply run `/lp editor`.
 Once you have made your edits in the GUI, click save and run the command it gives you.
 If you need more help, consult the [LuckPerms wiki](https://luckperms.net/wiki/Home).

+## Migration from other plugins

+You can migrate your permissions setup from various other permissions plugins (including PermissionsEx) and it is, in most cases a simple process.
+For more information on how to do this, refer to the [LuckPerms wiki](https://luckperms.net/wiki/Migration)

 ## Info

 [Website](https://luckperms.net/)